FirmwGuy/CEP/docs/L0_KERNEL/L0_ROADMAP.md

 - Surface wrappers around `cep_stream_stdio_*` and `cep_stream_zip_*` so impulses can append, rotate, or close resources under heartbeat control.
 - Provide enzymes for checkpoint-friendly stream snapshots (flush, rewind, truncate) that honour existing locking semantics.
 - Mirror the cell operation structure: each wrapper advertises a deterministic label, relies on the same registry plumbing, and stays idempotent by default to avoid duplicate writes when impulses retry.
-- Stage the rollout in two phases—stdio first, then ZIP/foreign streams—to keep dependency footprints reviewable and to align with HANDLE/STREAM lifecycle work already in the roadmap.
+- Phase one (stdio) and phase two (ZIP) adapters already exist; extend coverage to foreign stream integrations while keeping dependency footprints reviewable.

 #### Q&A
 - **Why start with stream wrappers?** They are the most common side-effecting calls that still bypass the heartbeat; wrapping them aligns IO with the impulse dispatch contract.